onetruemint/atomic-void/platform/persistence/structured/README.md

 # PostgresPersistence

-A PostgreSQL implementation of the Persistence interface for the Atomic Void platform.
+A PostgreSQL implementation of the Persistence interface for the OTM Template platform.

 ## Usage